Childcare for children with SEND – what you can expect

 When visiting settings to choose somewhere suitable, you can ask specific questions such as:

 Sometimes, in addition to making changes to the practice in the setting, further support may be required such as additional equipment, training or staff.
-Inclusion Funding may be available for the setting from West Sussex County Council.
+Inclusion Funding may be available for the provision from West Sussex County Council.
 Also, if your child is entitled to Disability Living Allowance then there is money available from the Disability Access Fund, which is paid directly to the setting to allow them to make reasonable adjustments to support children with SEND.
 This could include purchasing specialist resources/equipment and adaptations to the environment.

-Early education and childcare settings for children aged 5 and under are required to follow the Early Years Foundation Stage (EYFS).
+Early education and childcare providers for children aged 5 and under are required to follow the Early Years Foundation Stage (EYFS).
 This is based on following your child’s interests with an emphasis on learning through play.
 Children with SEND often thrive in a pre-school/nursery environment or you may decide that a childminder might better meet your child’s individual needs.
 Whatever you choose, it is a wonderful opportunity for your child to integrate and develop alongside their peers and you can expect all settings to be able to include your child.

 We have created a Wiki called "Accessing Childcare" which can be accessed from the following link, which explains the help/support available in finding and accessing childcare in West Sussex